catenacyber/perfsprint/README.md

 perfsprint --fix ./...
 ```

-To disable int/uint cast, you can use flag `-int-conversion=false`
+To disable int/uint cast, you can use the flag `-int-conversion=false`

+To disable `fmt.Errorf` optimization, you can use the flag `-errorf=false`

+To enable `err.Error()` optimization, you can use the flag `-err-error=true`
+This optimization only works when the error is not nil, otherwise the resulting code will panic.

 ### Replacements